macitege/color-sets-client/README.md

 - [FRONT END WIRE FRAME](https://i.imgur.com/XE8QGBP.jpg)
 - [BACK END ENTITY RELATIONSHIP DIAGRAM](https://i.imgur.com/EKMieWw.jpg)
 #### User Stories:
-- As a user I want to genereate color schemes consist of 5 random colors.
+- As a user, I want to generate color schemes consist of 5 random colors.
-- As a user I want to see 5 colors next to each other.
+- As a user, I want to see 5 colors next to each other.
-- As a user I want to see hex color codes of each color generated.
+- As a user, I want to see hex color codes of each color generated.
-- As a user I want to create an account and save my color palettes.
+- As a user, I want to create an account and save my color palettes.
-- As a user I want to be able to change my accounts password.
+- As a user, I want to be able to change my account's password.
-- As a user I want to be able to use the generator, even if I am not signed in.
+- As a user, I want to be able to use the generator, even if I am not signed in.
-- As a user I want to be able to display my color palettes when I log in.
+- As a user, I want to be able to display my color palettes when I log in.
-- As a user I want to be able to delete color palettes that are in my library.
+- As a user, I want to be able to delete color palettes that are in my library.
-- As a user I want to be able to change and update color palettes that are in my library.
+- As a user, I want to be able to change and update color palettes that are in my library.